By Preston Long

 MENLO PARK, CA — Facebook joined the fight against disinformation last week when Chief Technical Officer Mike Schroepfer announced plans to ban all deepfakes that do not put Mark Zuckerberg’s face on a hunky, muscular body.

-When asked how Facebook will implement such changes, Schroepfer described a complex algorithm that would automatically detect AI-synthesized content based on multiple variables, including veininess, oiliness, and hairiness.
+When asked how Facebook will implement such changes, Schroepfer described the complex algorithm that will automatically detect AI-synthesized content based on multiple variables, including veininess, oiliness, and hairiness.
 “It’ll use that data to delete deepfakes, except those that make Mark Zuckerberg look more shredded than a bag of cheddar, which it’ll place at the top of the user feed.”

 “We’re expecting them to work slowly, as they wrestle with the nuances of deepfakes, and as they’re swept up in fantasies about the love that only a billionaire tech mogul with the body of a circus strongman could provide.
 Fantasies such as tending to his beautiful, bruised abs after a company field day, or taking an elevator ride with him all the way to the 10th floor and third base, or sailing away to one of his private islands where his supple arms will be their only protection, his luscious mane of chest hair will be their only blanket, and each night with their Harvard Hercules will be the only sustenance they need.”